 Maternal satisfaction and comfort during different obstetrical procedures is a fundamental issue for maternity nurses.
-Besides, maternal variations among health care providers.
-A simple the accuracy of NST results.
+Besides, maternal comfort and cooperation during NST may affect the accuracy of NST results.
 The present study results indicated that the left lateral position was the most comfortable during NST, followed by semi-fowler position compared to the supine position.
-The previously mentioned Essa and Hafez reported that semi-fowler and left lateral positions were associated with lower levels of discomfort than the supine position11.
-EL Sayed and Mohamady also pointed out that nearly twotheir studied participants thirds of uncomfortable in the supine position compared Moreover, Kaur & Saha demonstrated that around two-thirds of their participants reported that they were comfortable in the left lateral position during NST.
-Only one-quarter of them preferred a sitting position23.
+The previously mentioned Essa and Hafez reported that semifowler and left lateral positions were associated with lower levels of discomfort than the supine position11.
+EL Sayed and Mohamady also pointed out that nearly two-thirds of their studied participants felt uncomfortable in the supine position compared to the semi-fowler and left lateral positions19.
+Moreover, Kaur and Saha demonstrated that around two-thirds of their participants reported that they were comfortable in the left lateral position during NST.
+Only onequarter of them preferred a sitting position23.
 The results of the current study and the supported study group seem logical and congruent with pregnancy's physiological changes.
 Sleeping on left lateral or semi-fowler positions reduces the incidence and severity of supine hypotension and its associated symptoms.
-Consequently, pregnant women are more comfortable in the left lateral and semi- Ibrahim conceived the initial idea, wrote the initial fowler positions than the supine.
+Consequently, pregnant women are more comfortable in the left lateral and semi-fowler positions than the supine.